Butch Cassidy and the Castle Gate Robbery

 Worth around $250,000 today

 The Castle Gate Robbery treasure consisted of $7,000 in gold.
-Silver was present, but it was tossed to the side by the Wild Bunch due to the value being much less than the gold and it was pretty heavy.
+Silver was present, but it was tossed to the side by the Wild Bunch due to the value being much less than gold and it was heavy.
 This robbery was done in broad daylight and making a quick getaway was key.
 In order to leave town, Butch Cassidy had to make it through the crowd of workers that happened to be waiting for the train to arrive with their paychecks.
-The townspeople were not very happy to hear that Butch was making off with the gold that happened to also include their paychecks.
-Butch was able to make it out of town, but the people had formed a mob to go after him that was not too far behind.
-The Outlaws disappeared in the deserts of Utah, and the gold was never reported to have been found.
-Treasures in America came into this story in 2017.

 Treasures in America’s Involvement

-Many emails, phone conversations, and team meetings were held, along with consistent studying and researching the history of this story over a period of about 4 months.
+Many emails, phone conversations, and team meetings were held, along with consistent studying and researching the history of this story over a period of about four months.
 The producers and the TIA team reached out to many people in Utah and surrounding states to gain knowledge from others.
 This is a normal process that Treasures in America does, knowledge is key in historical treasure hunting.
-We had help from a few Utah authors and we reached out to known locals, like Skyler Duckworth and many others.
+We had help from a few Utah authors and we reached out to many known locals.
 At that point, we decided to go out on a scouting mission so we could become familiar with the area.